-It’s been a rough journey to nail down my style among the noise of home decor inspiration floating around the internet.
-The amount of time, money and energy wasted on items that don’t fit my existing style over the last few years makes me cringe.
-Luckily, there were no drastic investments made along the way (i.e. a farmhouse themed bathroom renovation featuring shiplap walls).
-Saying that out loud makes me shiver.
+It’s been a rocky journey to find my personal interior style among the noise of home decor inspiration floating around the internet.
+The amount of time, money and energy wasted on items that don’t fit my current style makes me shudder.

 Some of you may be able to relate to this, some of you may not.
-If you’ve already nailed your style, consider yourself blessed af.
+If you’ve nailed your style without having to go through the interior design equivalent of incorporating blue Limited Too eyeshadow into your daily makeup routine, consider yourself blessed af.

 All I have to say is…thank god for Facebook marketplace.
-I’ve been slowly getting rid of the impulse items that I *thought* were my style for the last few months (a mirrored credenza, gray and white shag rugs, cheaply made coffee tables, etc.).
+I’ve been slowly getting rid of the impulse items that I *thought* were my style for the last few months and making extra cash to buy things that are more my style.

-Anyway, after making plenty of mistakes, dragging myself through different styles and feeling frustrated with the lack of progress in our home, I took my learnings and slowly started to nail down what I now consider to be my style – traditional glam.
+Anyway, after making plenty of mistakes, dragging myself through different styles, not having a plan and feeling frustrated with the lack of progress in our home, I took my learnings and slowly started to nail down what I now consider to be my style – modern traditional.
 But it wasn’t until I made those mistakes and played around with different styles that I realized what I actually loved.

 These are a few iterations of how our living room has evolved since we purchased our home…